rasheedmhd/llama/README.md

 ```
 class Brunch < Breakfast {
 	drink() {
 		print "How about a Bloody Mary?";
 	}
 }

-// ﻿Every method defined in the superclass is also available to its subclasses.
+// Every method defined in the superclass is also available to its subclasses.
 var benedict = Brunch("ham", "English muffin");
 benedict.serve("Noble Reader");

-// ﻿Even the init() method gets inherited.
+// Even the init() method gets inherited.
-// In practice, the subclass usually wantsto define its own init() method too.
+// In practice, the subclass usually wants to define its own init() method too.
 class Brunch < Breakfast {
 	init(meat, bread, drink) {
 		super.init(meat, bread);
 		this.drink = drink;
 	}
 }
 ```